Do I need a visa?

 All Tier 4 visa applications need to include a Confirmation of Acceptance for Studies (CAS) reference number.

-Once we have received your confirmation payment and your completed Acceptance Form, we will send you a Certificate of Enrolment and, if you need a visa, a Confirmation of Acceptance for Studies (CAS) reference number.
+Once we have received your confirmation payment and your completed Acceptance Form, we will send you a Confirmation of Enrolment and, if you need a visa, a Confirmation of Acceptance for Studies (CAS) reference number.

 Applying for a visa